 Custom-molded ear plugs with specialized filters are a smart choice, as they strike that delicate balance of protection, comfort and preservation of sound quality.
 Bonus: Many custom plugs are small, discreet and available in transparent colors.

 Changing altitudes can make the air pressure in your middle and outer ears out of sync, putting stress on your eardrum and middle ear tissues.
+This pesky condition is sometimes referred to as "airplane ear."
 Hearing protection can reduce pressure on the eardrum while also protecting your ears from turbine or engine noise.

 While disposable earplugs specifically designed for air travel are available, frequent flyers should probably invest in custom-molded earplugs, as they maximize both comfort and hearing protection.